pulasthi-developer/ReadmeGIT/README.md

 ## System Architecture
 We used MVC architecture for this API-based Real-Time Train Tracking System project.
 MVC is short for Model, View, and Controller.

-* **Model** - Represents the data.
-It directly manages the data in this application.

-* **View** - The user interface, which provides the user with data from the Model and relays user inputs back to the Controller.

-* **Controller** - Handles input from the View, processes it and interacting with the Model

 ##### Models:
 * locationModel.js - Location history data collection(table) model handlings JS file
 * realLocationModel.js - Real-time Location data collection(table) model handlings JS file